seatable/seatable-admin-docs/docs/installation/components/restic.md

 To use another backup target then the local path `/opt/restic/local` you have to provide the additional environment variable `RESTIC_REPOSITORY`.
 Some backends require additional environment variables for authentication.

 Here are some examples.
-More information about all available backup targets can be found at the [official restic documentation](https://restic.readthedocs.io/).
+For more details, refer to the [official restic documentation](https://restic.readthedocs.io/).

 === "REST Server"